davidus-sk/orion/README.md

 ## Installation

 At minimum you need to know your decimal *latitude* and *longitude*.
 These are used to determine sunset/sunrise hours for your location.
-You can edit the `./data/settings.json` file by hand and insert those values under the *location* object or better yet, run the installer and follow simple steps.
+At any time you can edit the `./data/settings.json` file by hand and insert those values under the *location* object or better yet, run the installer and follow simple steps.

 From the command line run `sudo ./bin/install.pl` and enter your latitude, longitude and email address if you want to share your stacked images and be notified when stacking has completed.
 Be patient with the process.
 The installer will download all necessary libraries.